Review by Jamie McNeil

 Niles has a peculiar habit of veering off to write a little tale within a tale that always has a purpose in developing the series later on, sometimes as much as three books later.
 It’s an impressive ability as he never misses a tick when he picks it up again later, but if his intention isn’t known it can be distracting.
 Artistically Mitten has a cubist style, and his work is expressive, dynamic, stylish and engaging.
 His influence is clearly Mike Mignola (he will later work on Hellboy), his monsters bloody good, but there is still a definite progression taking place.
 Mitten and long time colourist Michelle Madsen are still learning to work together at this stage, the dark colour meaning the art really requires study for the full appreciation.

-No Peace for Dead Me heralds a fresh vibrancy to the series with Niles’ partnership with Mitten continuing for a further three volumes, the next being Final Night.
+No Peace for Dead Me heralds a fresh vibrancy to the series with Niles’ partnership with Mitten continuing for a further three volumes, the next being the crossover with 30 Days of Night, Final Night.
 Both are found in the Criminal Macabre Omnibus Volume 3.